IOP _ ThunderNFT 34659 - [Smart Contract - Low] Pool Balance Inflation

 }

-test_asset folder
+}test_asset folder

-folder.
+In the test_asset folder.
 The test asset is simply the Fuel Team SRC3 example

-Add the below in the
+- Add the below in the - forc.toml:

 [project]